NORTH ALLEGHENY TRANSPORTATION

 Please see the links to the left for more information on specific topics.

 Visit bushelp.northallegheny.org to connect with our Transportation Department.
 Through our Bus Helpdesk, you can submit a ticket to:

 - Request Changes to Your Student’s Bus Stop – Time, Location

 - Report Lost Items Left on the Bus

-The District provides transportation in accordance with the laws and guidelines from the Commonwealth of Pennsylvania.
-Students will be notified of their assigned bus stop by email prior to the start of the school year.
+The District provides transportation in accordance with the laws and guidelines of the Commonwealth of Pennsylvania, and with Board Policy #810 Section G for the creation of bus stops.
+Students will be notified of their assigned bus stop through the District's student information system prior to the start of the school year.
 Students should arrive at their bus stop at least five minutes before the scheduled bus arrival time.
 Due to weather, traffic, or other issues, a bus may be delayed.
 Students should wait at least 30 minutes before leaving their bus stop unless a parent/guardian determines that weather or other conditions will not allow waiting.